Learning Objectives

 - Use cross-reference tables in the IPC-HDBK-610 to locate content in IPC-A-610

-- Interpret product classes and acceptability designators
+- Use product classes and acceptability designators in real-world scenarios

-- Apply inspection criteria and methodologies
+- Use inspection criteria and methodologies to evaluate assemblies

 Module 2: Electrostatic Discharge